percona/pmm-doc/docs/details/develop-checks.md

 ### Format for v.1 checks
 To create checks for PMM 2.27 and older, use the following format:

-??? note alert alert-info "Version 1 Checks Format (click to show/hide)"
+??? note alert alert-info "Version 1 Checks Format"

     ``` yaml
     ---